 It is not the first time this type of studies are made, for example, the game ‘Sea Hero Quest’ aims to explore and understand dementia based on the analysis of big data of players regarding their spatial navigation skills.
 Other games such as ‘Crayon Physics Deluxe’ aims for the creation of learning assessment tools for Newtonian physics, seeking not only to assess learning by means of video games but to understand how players and learners generate creative solutions to problems that cannot be tackled by using brute force.
 Additionally, other authors have explored the use of video games as means of cognitive evaluation batteries for understanding cognitive processes such as spatial and logic reasoning under a processual perspective.

 To achieve these goals, Skill Lab is building under the principles of Evidence-centred Design and Stealth Assessment.
 Evidence-centred Design is a way to collect information which allows us generating inferences about what people know, believe, and do when they are solving a problem in a specific environment.
 Stealth Assessment is a way to invisibly include Evidence-centred Design under the layer of games, so players do not feel evaluated while playing, thus exerting their skills as they will normally do in their everyday life .

 In addition to this, the motivation that is inherent to the games, as well as some gamification elements, make Skill Lab an engaging tool that can serve multiple purposes in science, from the creation of player profiles for citizen science projects to high-scale assessment of cognitive skills.

-Additionally, Skill Lab is built under the principles of neuropsychological and new trends in educational assessment , allowing for measuring and assessing cognitive skills at many different levels, including the way different skills interact when doing contextualized tasks.
+Additionally, Skill Lab is built under the principles of neuropsychological and new trends in educational assessment , allowing outlining cognitive skills at different levels, including the way different skills interact when doing contextualized tasks.